-Unfortunately, love bombing isn’t always easy to detect when you’re the victim.
-When you’re invested in a relationship, you don’t want to admit there’s anything unhealthy about it, so you internalize most of the issues and start blaming yourself.
+Unfortunately, love bombing isn’t always easy to detect when you’re the victim, especially when you’re invested in a relationship.

+If they’re saying all the right things and making all the right moves, look out.
 By pouring on the charm and affection, love bombers typically portray themselves as the perfect partner, only to guilt people (often subconsciously) into spending all of their time with them.
-As with many relationship pratfalls, it essentially stems from one person pretending to be someone they’re not.

 “For many reasons, the person doing the love bombing is actually trying to get attention fast and big to then fall off and create a dependency and an emotional need from the other party involved,” said De Los Santos.

 Is it possible the person you just met is “the one” or your “soulmate?”
 Sure.
 With any luck, you’ll one day be able to look back at the early stages of your relationship with your forever partner and point fondly to when you realized it.
 But it is also possible that this day may not have arrived yet, appearances notwithstanding.
 The love bomber may be trying to rush you into letting your guard down.